harsh-m-kumar/CancerPrediction/README.md

 Classify the given Gene mutation, based on the evidence from text-based research literature, into one of the nine categories out of which some are Cancerous.

 ## Business constraints:
-1. Along with predicting the class, the probabilities of the classes are required.
+1. Along with predicting the class, the probability of the data point belonging to each classes are required.
 2. Interpretability of the model is very important.
 3. Reasons for predicting a particular class is required by the Doctor to be double sure about the predictions.